jdegregorio/face-collage/README.md

 - **Progress Log Not Updating**:
   - Make sure the application has write access to the `data/` directory.
-  - Check for any error messages in `progress.log`.
+  - Check for any error messages in `data/logs/app.log`.

 - **Insufficient Disk Space**:
   - To manage storage, set `DELETE_ORIGINAL_AFTER_PROCESSING = True` to remove original photos after processing.

+- **Missing or Excluded Images**:
+  - If images are missing from the collage, ensure they are present in `data/processed_images/` and included in the project.

 ---